oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 For more information on the specific supported format of JSON, AVRO and XML files see the **[online help](https://docs.oracle.com/en/database/oracle/sql-developer-web/sdwad/loading-data.html#GUID-44B34EA1-41AC-4C76-945F-81CBBA5E6CA1)**

 >**Important:**Your computer may not support downloading files to your local disk.
-If you are in this situation, please skip forward to next main section **Load Data from Object Store.**
+If you are in this situation, you may be able to access other files of the types listed above that will allow you to proceed through the lab.
+If not, please skip to the next lab to learn how to load data from cloud storage.

 ### Preparation